 While the average return after inflation in the US for the period between 1990 and 2017 was 6.5% per annum, it's volatile (that is, risky).

-Some of the volatility exists because the stock market is a hits driven business like venture capital, or books and music sales there are a few big winners.
-Companies tend to have life cycles like people - some are growing, some stable and some are in decline and only a few are really hitting it out of the park.
+Some of the volatility exists because the stock market is sometimes a bit like a hits-driven business - like venture capital, or book and music sales, there are a few big winners.
+Companies tend to have life cycles like people - some are growing, some stable and some are in decline, and only a few are really hitting it out of the park.